 These are the top scientific experts in your global or national region based on their publications, presentations, or data generation.
 They may not be deeply involved with your science and may not even engage directly with most pharmaceutical companies.
 But they are the experts in their field, often producing science about new treatments.
 You may not have as much access due to the lack of partnership, but engage them a few times each year.

 These experts hold an important role in the medical insight generation process.
-As an example, Nicole Ebner, PhD is a widely published researcher with over 140 cardiovascular-related presentations and publications.
+As an example, Nicole Ebner, Ph.D. is a widely published researcher with over 140 cardiovascular-related presentations and publications.
 Trusted third parties like Dr. Ebner offer input directly and indirectly to Medical Affairs organizations, ensuring the scientific validity of insights, strategy, and new products.
-Their data generation and dissemination work often involves non-patient-facing activities such as research.
+Their data generation and dissemination work often involve non-patient-facing activities such as research.
 Little to no clinical practice means some Medical Affairs teams choose not to actively engage these experts.
 At the very least, we recommend monitoring these experts in your medical data-gathering process.

-Also referred to informally as “rising stars,” these experts are shaping future science of their practice area.
+Also referred to informally as “rising stars,” these experts are shaping the future science of their practice area.
 Within three to five years, they will be widely considered national, even global experts.
 At present, they have only just begun their clinical, operational, academic, and research journey.
-Often they are mentored by a Key Opinion Leader or other expert.
+Often they are mentored by a Key Opinion Leader or another expert.
 A resident who recently studied under Dr. Hope Rugo would be an Emerging Expert, for example—provided they have already been recognized for furthering understanding in their field.
 Medical Affairs teams are wise to develop relationships with these future opinion leaders before they reach that status.
-Through your relationships with these emerging experts you will learn what rising experts need, how they like to receive data, and what value Medical Affairs will be expected to provide the next generation of scientific leaders.
+Through your relationships with these emerging experts, you will learn what rising experts need, how they like to receive data, and what value Medical Affairs will be expected to provide the next generation of scientific leaders.
 As their schedules fill and responsibilities expand, they will prioritize your relationship because you prioritize them.

 Community Medical Leaders